Launch your Career

 Monitor Your Credit Report

-As you get older, you’ll set goals that you want to achieve.
-Many of these goals, such as buying a home, require a good credit score.
+As you age, you’ll set goals you want to achieve.
+Many goals, such as buying a home, require a good credit score.
 Only those who can pay cash for everything, including a house and cars, don’t need to monitor their credit score.
 Everyone else must, as a good credit score leads to lower interest rates.
 Sadly, identity theft remains a concern.
-Take advantage of the three free credit reports each year and sign up for a credit monitoring service.
+Use the three free credit reports each year and sign up for a credit monitoring service.
 Doing so pays off in the long run.

 Establish an Emergency Fund